MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/create-component.md

 ![Final gallery](./media/create-component/menu-instance-new.png "Final gallery")

 > [!NOTE]
 > We recommend that you use a [component library](component-library.md) when creating components for reuse.
 Updating components inside an app only makes the component updates available inside the app.
-When you import components from one app to another, new updates to components in the original app do not propagate to the app that imported those components earlier.
 When using a component library, you get prompted to update components if components inside a library are updated and published.

 ### Create a new component